Code-Institute-Submissions/JoseMachado-CE-Fly-Watch_janResub/README.md

 #### Structure

 The webstore will start with the land page which contains the navigation on top of the background image.

+All the website is organized and good indentation.
 Other than land page, the website also has the following pages:

 * ### Home Page